 Ashtanga Yoga – also known as “Eight Limbed Yoga” – is the most traditional form of yoga that is popularised by the renowned yogi Tirumalai Krishnamacharya and his disciples K. Pattabhi Jois, B.K.S.
 Iyengar, and T.K.V Desikachar.

-The practice of Ashtanga Yoga is a holistic approach towards physical and mental well-being through the emphasis on breath regulation (Pranayama), synchronised with a series of postures (Asana).
-Our breathing is very much influenced by our thoughts and emotions – our breathing is usually deep and regular when we are calm and relaxed, and shallow and irregular when we are stressed, anxious or angry – and this in turn will affect our heart rate and blood pressure.
+The practice of Ashtanga Yoga is a holistic approach towards physical and mental well-being through the emphasis on breath regulation (Pranayama), synchronized with a series of postures (Asana).
+Our breathing is very much influenced by our thoughts and emotions – our breathing is usually deep and regular when we are calm and relaxed, and shallow and irregular when we are stressed, anxious, or angry – and this in turn will affect our heart rate and blood pressure.
 Through the practice of Pranayama, we are able to bring awareness to our breathing and consciously take deep and regular breaths.
-Research has shown that the benefits of pranayama include reduced stress and anxiety, lowered and stabilised blood pressure, an increase in energy level and a sense of calmness and relaxation.
+Research has shown that the benefits of pranayama include reduced stress and anxiety, lowered and stabilized blood pressure, an increase in energy level, and a sense of calmness and relaxation.

-At OhmSantih Yoga, our Ashtanga Yoga classes in Singapore are centred on the Primary Series and offered in 3 levels – Beginner, Intermediate and Advanced.
+At OhmSantih Yoga, our Ashtanga Yoga classes in Singapore are centered on the Primary Series and offered in 3 levels – Beginner, Intermediate and Advanced.